platinio/Unity-HermesEventGenerator/README.md

 Hermes solves this with a generated event bus.
 You define events in an editor window, click Regenerate, and Hermes produces strongly-typed C# classes for each event.
 Any module can raise or listen to any event without knowing anything about the other module.
 No strings, no enums, no manual marshaling.

 ---
+# How to install?

+Import [this](https://github.com/platinio/Unity-HermesEventGenerator/releases/download/1.0.0/Unity-HermesGameEvents.unitypackage) into your project.

 ## Getting Started